unitycatalog/unitycatalog/docs/usage/tables/managed-external-tables.md

 └────────────────────┴──────────────────────────────────────────────────────────────────────────────────────────┘
 ```

+The storage location can be a local path (absolute path) or a path to cloud object storage.
+When a cloud object store path is provided, the server will vend temporary credentials to access the cloud storage.
+The server properties must be set up accordingly.

+<< link to server creds docs >>

 ## Dropping Managed vs External Tables

 When you drop a managed table from Unity Catalog, the underlying data is also removed.